GOCDB/gocdb-failover-scripts/README.md

   nsupdate_goc below).

 ## /root/importDBdmpFile/
-Contains scripts that download the .dmp file and install this dmp file into the local Oracle XE instance.
+Contains scripts that fetches the .dmp file and install this dmp file into the local Oracle XE instance.
 The master script is '1_runDbUpdate.sh' which needs to be invoked from an hourly
 cron: